chenaciousD/blabla/content/posts/2017-18-08---Partnering with a leading telco to envision the future of its CX.md

 ### Key Signature Moments Brought to Life through Rich Animations

 In collaboration with the client, we selected a few high potential ideas that were implementable in the short-term.
 We brought these to life through animated shorts.
-The below is one of the illustrative animations that showcases a new personalized, package selector tool that helps customers find the right services through a highly responsive, friendly interface.
+The below is one of the illustrative animations that showcases a new personalized, package selector tool that helps customers find the right services through a responsive, friendly interface.

 <img src="/media/AT&T-Animation.gif" width="700" />